Looking for a knee brace for bjj?

 How your knee braces last depend on how and where you use them and how you care for them.
 It usually lasts long (for years), given that the knee braces are made from high-quality materials, such as fabric, velcros, and hinges.

 My Neenca knee sleeve which I’ve had for over 3 years is still in decent condition.
 However, there is some fraying of seams and then inner gel patella padding frequently comes out of place.

 After using it in your training, cleaning and washing your braces is recommended.
 Make sure to check if your knee braces are machine washable.
 If not, clean your knee braces in cold water and light soap, let them soak and move them from time to time before rinsing and hanging to air dry.

 Should I Wear Knee Pads All the Time for BJJ?

 No, it is not necessary to wear knee pads in BJJ.
 This decision is purely on your preference.
 But if a knee pad or sleeve adds more comfort to your BJJ training, then yes, feel free to wear them during all your training.

 Can You Wear a Knee Brace in a BJJ Competition?

 Yes, you can wear a knee brace in competitions.
-Most competitions allow you to wear some knee brace or sleeve during matches.
-But of course, you should check the approved garments and gear of the competition before wearing one first.
+Most competitions allow you to wear some knee sleeves during matches.
+However, most do not allow you to wear a knee brace that has rigid or hard parts.